Distance Constraint Satisfaction Problems: Introduction

 Structures with a first-order definition in $({\mathbb Z}; \suc)$ are particularly well-behaved from a model-theoretic perspective: all of those structures are strongly minimal~\cite{Marker,Hodges}, and therefore uncountably categorical.
 Uncountable models of their first-order theory will be saturated; for implications of those properties for the study of the CSP, see~\cite{BodHilsMartin}.
 In some sense, $({\mathbb Z}; \suc)$ constitutes one of the simplest infinite structures that is not $\omega$-categorical.

 The corresponding class of CSPs contains many natural combinatorial problems.
-For instance, the CSP for the structure $({\mathbb Z}; R_{\{1,3\}})$ is the computational problem consisting to label the vertices of a given directed graph $G$ such that if $(x,y)$ is an arc in $G$, then the difference between the label for $x$ and the label for $y$ is one or three.
-It will follows from our general results that this problem is in P. The CSP for the undirected graph $({\mathbb Z}; \Dist_{\{1,2\}})$ is exactly the $3$-coloring problem, and hence, NP-complete.
+For instance, the CSP for the structure $({\mathbb Z}; \Diff_{\{1,3\}})$ is the computational problem of labeling the vertices of a given finite directed graph $G$ such that if $(x,y)$ is an arc in $G$, then the difference between the label for $y$ and the label for $x$ is one or three.
+It follows from our general results that this problem is in P. The CSP for the undirected graph $({\mathbb Z}; \Dist_{\{1,2\}})$ is exactly the $3$-coloring problem, and thus NP-complete.
 This is readily seen if one observes that any homomorphism of a graph $G$ into the template modulo $3$ gives rise to a $3$-coloring of $G$.
 In general, the problems that we study in this paper have the flavor of assignment problems where we have to assign integers to variables such that various given constraints on differences and distances (and Boolean combinations thereof) between variables are satisfied.
 We therefore call the class of CSPs whose template is locally finite and definable over $({\mathbb Z}; \suc)$ \emph{distance CSPs}.
+Our main result is the following classification result for distance CSPs.